 On his first marriage with Hilaria del Rosario, Aguinaldo sired five children including Emilio Jr. (see photo above).
 On July 2, 1923, Emilio Aguinaldo Jr. entered the U.S. Military Academy at West Point but failed to graduate.
 [Image source: Flickr]

 2. Manuel L. Quezon partying while wearing a funny hat.

 Interesting fact: The fascinating “party hat” above is only a glimpse of MLQ’s unique fashion statement during his time.
-He was actually one of the first leaders to promote wearing of barong in special occasions.
+He was actually one of the first leaders to promote the wearing of barong on special occasions.
 And he did it in a very creative way.

 During his inauguration, for instance, President Quezon was photographed wearing a barong with both Philippine and American flags embroidered in it.
 He also frequently wore the same attire when attending parties, making him stand out among guests clad in traditional black tie.
 [Image source: National Historical Commission]

 3. Jose P. Laurel doing one of his favorite hobbies: playing the violin.

 Interesting fact: Jose P. Laurel, President of the Second Republic, was a terrific golfer and even played the sports before he entered Malacañang.
 But according to Filemon V. Tutay in his 1949 article entitled “Presidents At Play”, Laurel also loved playing violin when indoors.

 As an amateur, Laurel reserved his performance only to his friends who, in turn, were impressed by how well he played the instrument.
 [Image source: Presidential Museum and Library’s Official Tumblr Page]